-- Applies to ordinances that content based regulations (i.e. signs) based - The local government must show that the ordinance is the narrowest means of achieving a compelling governmental interest.
+- Applies to ordinances that are content based. - The local government must show that the ordinance is the narrowest means of achieving a compelling governmental interest.

 INTERMEDIATE SCRUTINY (MIDDLE)

 - Applies to content neutral, time, place, and manner restrictions. - A local government can survive this test if it can show that the ordinance is reasonably tailored to meet a legitimate governmental interest, and it leaves open ample alternative means of communication.